Saurav-KT/Python_with_mongodb/README.md

-# Mongodb operations using Python
+# Mongodb curd operations using Python